-Nearly a quarter of Pakistan's population live on less than a dollar a day, surviving either by farming or producing major exports such as textiles, rice, cotton and leather.
+Nearly a quarter of Pakistan's population live on less than a dollar a day (equivalent to £0.63), surviving either by farming or producing major exports such as textiles, rice, cotton and leather.

 There are over 4.7 million horses, donkeys and mules in Pakistan.
 These animals are involved in a variety of work from transporting people and goods, to working in brick kilns and agriculture.
 The main equine welfare issues include work related injuries, overloading, firing, slit nostrils, lameness, worm infestation, colic and other equine management related problems.

 Unfortunately, many of Pakistan's poorest communities do not have access to good quality veterinary services for their working animals.

 Animal welfare problems in Pakistan cannot be improved through veterinary services alone.
-A flexible, community-based approach informed by a detailed understanding of how economic and social issues affect animal welfare in local communities, is also needed.
+A flexible, community-based approach informed by a detailed understanding of how economic and social issues affect animal welfare in local communities, is also required.

 Making a difference

-- Brooke Pakistan has reached over 446,000 working horses, donkeys and mules in more than 300 poorest communities in Pakistan and train hundreds of vets, local service providers and community based animal health workers.
+- Brooke Pakistan has reached over 500,000 working horses, donkeys and mules in more than 300 poorest communities in Pakistan and trained hundreds of vets, local service providers and community based Animal Health Workers (CBAHW).

-- The Brooke aims to influence other government and non-government organisations and institutes to include equine health and welfare component in their policies that will improve equine welfare and reduce animal suffering.
+- The Brooke aims to influence other government and non-government organisations and institutes to include an equine health and welfare component in their policies that will improve equine welfare and reduce animal suffering.
 These partner organisations include University of Agriculture - Faisalabad, Sind Rural Support Organisation, and Livestock Departments of government of Sindh, Punjab and KPK provinces.